kairosart/Holo/PRIVILEGE ESCALATION/Task 43 - WERE TAKING OVER THIS DLL!.md

 ## Flag after rooting PC-FILESRV01

-- Go into the Administrators desktop and get the root flag.
+- Go into the Administrators desktop and get the root's flag.

     HOLO{ee7e68a69829e56e1d5b4a73e7ffa5f0}